albertattard/java-boot-camp/02 - Data Types.md

 When our Java program starts, Java calls our `main()` method.
 When Java does so, it adds an entry in the *Java stack*.
 Every time a method is called, Java adds an entry in the *Java stack*, and it removes this entry once the method completes.

 Once the *Java stack* is empty, our program completes.
-Once the `main()` method finishes execution, Java will remove the last entry in the *Java stack* and the program completes.
+Once the `main()` method finishes execution, Java will remove the last entry from the *Java stack* and the program completes.
 We will revise and elaborates this point when we discuss [threads and concurrency](11%20-%20Concurrency.md).

-All variables created and used within a method are stored in the *Java stack*.
+All variables created and used within a method are stored in the method's entry in the *Java stack*.

 Consider the following example.